If the only way you can learn is through direct experience, your life will be one difficult struggle after another.

 2. We may deny the experience of others applies to us.
 Our neighbor finally goes belly-up, loses the house, loses the cars and the jet skis and the other crapola and ends up in bankruptcy court.
 A valuable and powerful lesson, if you are willing to learn from it.
 Instead, many folks think, "Well, he wasn't very fiscally sound - that could never happen to me!
 I clip coupons, after all!"
 The reality is, of course, it hasn't happened yet but refusing to learn doesn't mean it won't.

-3. Bad data or no data may make applying indirect experience possible.
+3. Bad data or no data may make applying indirect experience impossible.
 We see a neighbor struggle with bills and debt and should learn from that experience not to spend so much - or we would, if people were not so secretive and ashamed of how much they make and how much they spend (think about it - people will tell you the most intimate details of their sex lives before they tell you their salary or mortgage payment!).
 Lack of data (or bad data) is often the largest block to Indirect Experience - and the credit industry is all-too-happy to provide you with misleading data, and is all-too-happy that you may be too ashamed to be up-front about your own bad experiences with others.

 Indirect experience can be a powerful tool, if you let it into your life and use it properly - to learn harsh new lessons, instead of merely re-validating preconceived notions.
 Unfortunately, too many of us use indirect experience to follow the herd, rather than to learn anything of value.

 The most difficult and intellectual form of learning is projected learning.
 Very few of us are capable of this type of learning, as it requires some mental effort and the ability to connect different facts together.
 If you can learn this way, you could become very wealthy, be or very smart, or both.